MU-CS225-Haskell/MU-CS225-Haskell.github.io/_posts/00-00-01-getting-started.markdown

 post, in particular when we actually start using libraries.

 > **Side note 1**: There really isn't much point in installing the Haskell Platform, stack can do everything for you.
-If you ever want to just compile a single file, just run `stack ghc -- [file]` instead of just `ghc [file]`.
-This is not advisable though, it's better to run `stack new [name-of-thing] simple` and then do what you like in there; that way, you'll have access to external libraries.

 > **Side note 2**: It's worth getting familiar with the libraries that are in the Haskell Platform since HackerRank only allows you to use these libraries.